 The Canal Run’s organizing committee is committed to conducting a safe event for our participants.
 We’ve been doing this for more than four decades, and during the COVID-19 pandemic, we’re not letting that commitment to safety waiver.

-For the first time since our Event Alert System (EAS) was introduced, we are currently at alert level red, which means we’re on high alert.
+For the first time since our Event Alert System (EAS) was introduced, we are currently at alert level black, which means we’re canceling the in-person Canal Run.
 More information on the EAS can be found below.

 Below are some tidbits about what you need to know.